 Forests serve as critical ecosystems that sustain biodiversity, regulate climate, and provide essential resources for human and wildlife populations (Brockerhoff et al., 2017).
 Forest composition and structure play a pivotal role in shaping these ecosystems, influencing habitat suitability, resource availability, and ecological interactions (Waheed et al., 2024).
 Understanding the diversity, density, and distribution of plant species within forested landscapes is fundamental for effective conservation and sustainable management strategies (Waheed et al., 2024).
 Tropical and subtropical forests, particularly those in India, harbour rich floral diversity, which in turn supports a wide array of faunal species, including large mammals such as leopards (Panthera pardus fusca), herbivores, and avian communities (Rajpar & Rajpar, 2018; Sohil & Sharma, 2020).
 However, anthropogenic disturbances, habitat fragmentation, and invasive species pose significant threats to the stability and resilience of these ecosystems (Banks-Leite et al., 2020; Meyer et al., 2021).

 Vegetation dynamics are influenced by multiple ecological factors, including soil composition, moisture availability, seed dispersal mechanisms, and anthropogenic influences (Banks-Leite et al., 2020; Meyer et al., 2021; Török et al., 2020).
 The presence and spread of certain forest species may be driven by natural succession processes or external pressures such as habitat modification and the introduction of non-native species (Didham et al., 2005; Theoharides & Dukes, n.d.).
 Invasive forest species, in particular, can significantly alter native plant communities by outcompeting Indigenous flora and changing habitat structures (Pauchard & Shea, 2006).
-Monitoring and analyzing these patterns help in understanding how forest ecosystems evolve and how best to implement conservation measures.
+Monitoring and analyzing these patterns help to understand how forest ecosystems evolve and how best to implement conservation measures.

 Quantitative vegetation analysis is a widely used approach to assess forest structure, composition, and ecological dominance of species.
-Parameters such as density (Yadav et al., 1987), frequency(Yadav et al., 1987), abundance (Khan et al., 2014; Kilewa & Rashid, 2014), and the Importance Value Index (IVI) (Whitford, 1949) provide valuable insights into the dominance and distribution of different plant species within an ecosystem.
-The IVI, in particular, is an integrated measure that incorporates relative density, relative frequency, and relative dominance to determine the ecological significance of species in a given area.
+Parameters such as density (Yadav et al., 1987), frequency Yadav et al., 1987), abundance (Khan et al., 2014; Kilewa & Rashid, 2014), and the Importance Value Index (IVI) (Whitford, 1949) provide valuable insights into the dominance and distribution of different plant species within an ecosystem.
+The IVI, in particular, is an integrated measure that incorporates relative density, relative frequency, and relative dominance to determine the ecological significance of species in a defined area.
 Identifying dominant species is essential for conservation planning, as these species often define the overall characteristics of the forest and influence the presence of other flora and fauna.
 Comprehensive vegetation assessments contribute to the broader field of forest ecology by providing baseline data on species distribution and dominance (Wei et al., 2020).
 These insights are valuable for developing targeted conservation efforts, such as habitat restoration, invasive species management, and afforestation programs.
 Effective forest management requires an integrative approach that considers both ecological and anthropogenic factors to ensure the long-term sustainability of these ecosystems (Messier et al., 2019).
 Understanding disturbances is essential for mitigating forest degradation and addressing vegetation loss, which continue to be significant concerns (Sharma et al., 2023).
 Future research should focus on understanding the interactions between dominant plant species and faunal communities to enhance biodiversity conservation strategies in forested landscapes.